 Speaking of an abundance of tomatoes after making this freezer tomato sauce?
-You could always take a cue from Spain, where the last Wednesday in August marks La Tomatina, the annual tomato-slinging fest which draws literally thousands of folks to Bunol, Spain.
-Here they engage in what has got to be the world’s most gargantuan food fight.
-Or at least, the world’s most extravagant tomato fight.
-Gosh, we hope they’re not using heirlooms.
+You could always take a cue from Spain, where the last Wednesday in August marks La Tomatina, the annual tomato-slinging fest which draws literally thousands of folks to Bunol, Spain, to engage in what has got to be the world’s most gargantuan food fight.
+Or at least the world’s most extravagant tomato fight.
+We certainly hope they’re not hurling heirlooms.

 Freezer Tomato Sauce Recipe